-- your birth or legally adopted child; or - your Spouse of Record's or Domestic Partner of Record's natural or adopted child; or - a child for whom you or your Spouse of Record/Domestic Partner of Record has the permanent legal guardianship or permanent legal custody as those terms are defined under the laws of the state of Michigan.
+- your birth or legally adopted child; or - your Spouse's or Domestic Partner's natural or adopted child (or, for Retirees, must be your Spouse of Record's or Domestic Partner of Record's natural or adopted child); or - a child for whom you or your Spouse/Domestic Partner (for Retirees, your Spouse of Record/Domestic Partner of Record) has the permanent legal guardianship or permanent legal custody as those terms are defined under the laws of the state of Michigan.
 Child(ren), including grandchild(ren) (except as provided below), not specifically identified in the two bullets above, are not eligible for coverage as Dependents unless both their biological parents are deceased, or have permanently "legally relinquished all of their parental rights" in a court of law.
-"Legally relinquished all of their parental rights" means that the biological parents permanently do not have the: - authority to consent to the child's marriage or adoption, or authority to enlist the child in the armed forces of the U.S.; - right to the child's services and earnings; and - power to represent the child in legal actions and make other decisions of substantial legal significance concerning the child, including the right to establish the child's primary residence.
+"Legally relinquished all of their parental rights" means that the biological parents permanently do not have the: - > authority to consent to the child's marriage or adoption or authority to enlist the child in the armed forces of the U.S.; - right to the child's services and earnings; and - > power to represent the child in legal actions and make other decisions of substantial legal significance concerning the child, including the right to establish the child's primary residence.